AlexAegis/rx_bevy/docs/concepts.md

 capabilities relevant only in that context, compatible only with that executor.

-### Scheduler Task Input
+### Scheduler Work Input

 Most generic scheduled subscribers do not need to know about anything besides the time coming from the context.
-Still, some executor can provide extra data relevant to the execution of the task at that moment.
+Still, some executors can provide extra data relevant to the execution of the work at that moment.

 > For example: In the TickingExecutor, the `Tick` object is passed into every
-> executed task.
+> executed work.

 ### TickingExecutor